HenryHenryYan/AI-Assisted-HCT-microfluidic-particle-detection/README.md

 This software is designed to automate particle detection, sizing, and counting under dynamic microfluidic conditions.
 It utilizes an optimized Hough Circle Transform (HCT) to identify particles (such as 3 μm and 5 μm polystyrene microbeads) with high accuracy.

+Accurate identification and enumeration of microscopic particles are essential for research in microfluidics, electrokinetics, and biosensing.
+This study introduces an artificial intelligence–assisted Hough Circle Transform (HCT) algorithm designed to automate particle detection, sizing, and counting under dynamic microfluidic conditions.
+Gold interdigitated electrode arrays (IDEAs) were fabricated on wafer substrates to generate electroosmotic flow, and 3 μm and 5 μm polystyrene microbeads were used as model particles.
+The first-generation algorithm validated the feasibility of automated detection but exhibited computational inefficiency and sensitivity to algorithmic parameter selection.
+To overcome these limitations, a second-generation algorithm was developed incorporating parallelized, multi-core parameter optimization and new statistical metrics based on detection accuracy and standard deviation across multiple frames.
+The optimized system achieved consistent and precise identification of both uniform and mixed particle populations, maintaining high success rates while minimizing false detections.
+The AI-assisted HCT framework demonstrates strong adaptability to variations in particle size, concentration, and imaging conditions, establishing a robust platform for real-time particle quantification.
+To facilitate broader adoption and utility, the developed program and its associated graphical user interface (GUI) are made freely available to the research community.
+Beyond microfluidic automation, the method provides structured, high-quality datasets suitable for neural network training and feedback learning, linking experimental imaging with intelligent algorithm development.
+This work represents a step toward fully automated, data-driven electrokinetic sorting and microassembly and contributes to the broader vision of physical artificial intelligence in microscale systems.

 ## Contents
 * **hough_optimizer_final.py**: The Generation II algorithm that includes parallelized parameter optimization and statistical metrics.
 * **Sample Images**: Example images (e.g., 1 min.png) to test the detection.